janto-pee/janto-pee/README.md

 ### About Me

-I was born to Nigeria parents in the construction industry and i wanted to be a civil engineer.
+I was born in Nigeria to a construction daddy.
+Hence, my desire to become a civil engineer.
 Guess what, I did.
-I graduated top 10% of my department as a civil Engineer.
-And then something happened in my final year.
+I graduated top 10% of my department with a Bachelor of Engineering in civil Engineering.
+But something happened in my final year that altered my life permanently.

-I infected🤔 my system with a virus and my project file was corrupted.
-In trying to get back my project for presentation, I discovered myself.
-Ever since, my hands have been glued to this keyboard.
+I infected🤔 my laptop with a virus and my final year project file got corrupt.
+To make it worse, i had just two days to present it or risk an extra year.
+In trying to restore my project for presentation, I discovered myself.
+Ever since my colorful exploit, my hands have been glued to this keyboard.

 ### Quick Fact
 - Trained at ExxonMobil
 - Software Engineer at Gammalance Technologies 🥑
-- Founder Indigo Talents
+- Founder of Indigo Talents
 - Portfolio [Ayobami Adejumo](https://ayobami-adejumo.vercel.app/)
 - Former IT Security Intern at Ministry of Transportation
 - Participant of CommonWealth100 Common Purpose